 “Trauma creates a rupture in a person’s life story.
 Assumptions about ourselves, our place in world, and our expectations about the world are shaken, even shattered.”

 … says Stephen Joseph, Ph.D.
 I think many of us would agree that he summed it up very well.
-It can be hard to believe that anything good can come of this, until you understand or experience PTG.
+It can be hard to believe that anything good can come of this, until you understand or experience post-traumatic growth.

 You may feel at this point that your ordeal was too terrible to ever recover from, and that going even further to experience positive growth from it is out of the question.
+I know all too well what it’s like to feel that way.
 But it is possible.
 PTG does not suggest that you aren’t suffering as your wisdom grows.
 In fact, significant distress might be necessary for PTG to occur.
 Research shows a correlation between PTSD (post-traumatic stress disorder) and PTG, “suggesting that the disruption caused by the trauma is significant enough to create psychiatric symptoms and “shattering” enough to your “assumptive world view” to generate growth.
 (Melinda Moore, “Positive Changes in the Aftermath of Crisis”) <!– [if gte mso 9]>

 Martin Seligman, director of the Positive Psychology Center at the University of Pennsylvania, says “Very often, extremely bad events lead to personal and moral dilemmas.
 And they’re existential crises in which you have to make decisions.
 We talk about it as a fork in the road.
 One of the most interesting things about depression, which is the big, big component of post traumatic stress disorder, it is an emotion that tells you to detach from goals you had.
 That they’re unreachable.
 And that creates a fork in the road.
 It makes you ask the question, what other things might I do?
 What doors might open for me?”

 So what are the top things expressed by people who have experienced PTG?
 According to Jane McGonigal in her awesome TED talk, they say: